 Gone are your average milkshakes; in their place has risen the freakshake, a milkshake that is piled with anything: ice cream, Oreos, brownies, pretzels – even pancakes.

-Bubblewrap, an interesting take on a waffle, is filled with ice cream and covered in whatever topping you desire and rules in London Chinatown, these are just a few of the best deserts in London
+Bubblewrap, an interesting take on a waffle ice creams.
+Filled with ice cream and covered in whatever topping you desire and rules in London Chinatown, these are just a few of the best deserts in London

 With so many dessert shops popping up around London it can be confusing knowing which ones to try.
-So, I’ve put together a list of the best desserts in London for you to try.
+So, I’ve put together a list of the best dessert places in London for you to try.